The Santa Rosa Regional Water Reuse System is a National Leader in Water ReuseDiverse and Innovative Uses Make for a Unique and Flexible Approach

-Simply put, recycled water is sewage that’s highly treated through multiple levels of disinfection and treatment.
-This high quality water contains essential nutrients that are safe for the irrigation of crops that are eaten raw, vineyards, playgrounds, golf courses, parks, cemeteries, freeway embankments, and street medians.
+What is Recycled Water?Recycled water is wastewater that has gone through multiple levels of disinfection and treatment to remove pollutants, solids, and eliminate pathogens.
+This high quality recycled water contains essential nutrients that are safe for the irrigation of crops that are eaten raw, vineyards, playgrounds, golf courses, parks, cemeteries, freeway embankments, and street medians.
 Read more about the nutrients found in recycled water.

 Recycled water is also frequently used in industrial processes, decorative fountains, fire suppression systems and much more.
 This water comes from sewage which is created when we use indoor drains; showers, toilets, sinks, dishwasher and washing machines.

 Recycled Water is SafeThe recycled water in Santa Rosa is treated to California State Water Board Division of Drinking Water standards and is monitored by state, local and federal agencies.
 The result is clean and safe water that can be used for irrigation, industry and agriculture (but not for drinking).
 For more information about the Division of Drinking Water's Recycled Water Statues and Regulations, click here.